 • Open the Quick View menu by turning the thermostat ring.

-• After your Nest is finished scanning for local networks, find your Wi-Fi and, if necessary, put in your password.
+• Once your Nest scans available networks, select your Wi-Fi and, if you have one, enter your password.

-Nest thermostats receive power from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup in situations where the power cuts out.
-According to Google, who manufactures the thermostat, a Nest Thermostat battery should last several months.
-The Nest's battery is rechargable with a USB cable included with the thermostat.
+Nest thermostats get the power they need directly from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+According to Google, the maker of Nest, a Nest Thermostat battery last an average of several months.
+It can be recharged using a USB charger that comes with the Nest.

 4. How to Turn Off a Nest Thermostat

-If you plan on being away for a couple weeks, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is also a good option.
-Off mode shuts down all your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting particularly hot or cold.
+If you won't be home for a while, consider setting your Nest Thermostat to Off mode, though Eco mode is also a good option.
+Using Off mode will turn off all of your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting dangerously hot or cold.

 • Hold the touch bar until the display reads “Turn Off” before sliding the bar to highlight Turn Off, and then touch the bar to select.